Iris Acker

-Iris Acker (June 13, 1930 – September 16, 2018) was an American actress, television host, actors' union leader, television producer, artistic director, dancer and author.
-The Sun-Sentinel called Acker, who was based in South Florida, "one of the busiest actresses in the state."
-Acker, a union activist, served as the first Actors' Equity liaison for the U.S. state of Florida, as well as the first female president of the South Florida chapter of the American Federation of Television and Radio Artists (AFTRA).
+Iris Acker (June 13, 1930 – September 16, 2018) was an American actress, television host, actors' union leader, television producer, artistic director, dancer, and author.
+The Sun Sentinel called Acker, who was based in South Florida, "one of the busiest actresses in the state."
+Acker, a union activist, served as the first Actors' Equity liaison for the U.S. state of Florida, as well as the first female president of the South Florida chapter of the American Federation of Television and Radio Artists.

 Acker, who hosted and executive produced a string of interview and talk shows on Florida public television for more than 32 years, became one of South Florida's leading advocates for the arts.
 Her filmography, which spanned film and television, included Flight of the Navigator (1986), Whoops Apocalypse (1986), and Cocoon: The Return (1988), as well as more than 250 television commercials.

 Biography

 Acker was born and raised in The Bronx, New York.
 As a child, Acker watched movies starring Fred Astaire, Eleanor Powell, and Ginger Rogers and decided to become a dancer.
 In an interview with the Miami Herald years later, she recalled, "I talked my mother into letting me take dance classes, and I quickly excelled...I was performing professionally in my teens..."
 Acker became a member of The Rockettes at Radio City Music Hall, which she revealed during a 1992 interview with Pia Zadora.

 She performed in supporting roles in touring theater companies, which first led her to Florida.
-In 1970 she also appeared in Interplay.
+In 1970, she also appeared in Interplay.
 In 1974, Acker and her husband, Philip Yacker (she amended his surname to "Acker" for professional use but Yacker was her legal surname), moved from New York to South Florida.
 She soon met and developed a working partnership with Charlie Cinnamon, a press agent and prominent figure in South Florida's theater community.
 On stage, Acker starred in a number of productions in South Florida's theater scene.
-Her credits included Norman, Is That You?, the first production ever performed at the Burt Reynolds Dinner Theater (now called the Maltz Jupiter Theatre) in Jupiter, Florida.
+Her credits included Norman, Is That You?, the first production performed at the Burt Reynolds Dinner Theater (now called the Maltz Jupiter Theatre) in Jupiter, Florida.
 In the mid-1970s, Acker co-starred with Julie Newmar in the Fort Lauderdale production of The Marriage-Go-Round.

 Acker hosted a series of talk and interview shows focusing of the arts in South Florida for more than 32 years.
-Her talk show career began at WLRN-TV in Miami when a WLRN station executive asked inquired if she would be interested in hosting a show on the local arts.
-Acker had never hosted a television show before, but had appeared as an entertainer on shows while growing up in New York City and thought she could learn on the job.
-She accepted.
+Her talk-show career began at WLRN-TV in Miami when a WLRN station executive asked inquired if she would be interested in hosting a show on the local arts.
+Acker had never hosted a television show before, but had appeared as an entertainer on shows while growing up in New York City and thought she could learn on the job, so she accepted.
 Her earliest shows were broadcasts of acting classes with her fellow acting teachers.